-Get your career off to a flying start with our ten week paid internships in Data and Analytics.
+Get your career off to a flying start with our 10 week paid internships in Data and Analytics.

-We’ll give you real insight into the role of data in our business so you’ll be perfectly placed to join our graduate programme the following year.
+We’ll give you real insight into the role of data in our business so you’ll be well placed to join our graduate programme the following year.

 About the programme

 Our Data and Analytics internship focuses specifically on the fast-evolving world of data.
-You’ll see how we’re fundamentally changing how data drives customer experience; ensuring data is at the heart of how we contact our customers, making every interaction with them personal, timely and relevant.
+You’ll see how we’re fundamentally changing how data drives the customer experience, ensuring data is at the heart of how we contact our customers, and making every interaction with them personal, timely and relevant.

 This internship provides a great opportunity to:

-- Develop your skills, and build some new ones
+- Develop your existing skills, and build some new ones

 - Meet new people and grow your professional network

 - Deepen your understanding of business and data